Words from a grognard

 This is what brought about OD&D characters all having D6 hit dice — the highest hp roll on a D6 and the most damage from a weapon matched to reflect the relationship between them.
 Better fighters in Chainmail were rated in terms of equivalence to multiple normal, unremarkable fighters, so a hero had 4HD to reflect being equivalent to four normal troops, for example, and a superhero twice as many.
 A monster could be the equivalent of even more men, thus having more HD of that size.

 Then the idea that some characters should have more hp than others by dint of class arose.
 Why would mighty fighting men and puny magic-users both have the same size hit dice?
-Surely a burly, trained soldier should be able to take more abuse than a weakling who spends far too much time reading musty, old tomes.
+Surely a burly, trained soldier should be able to take more abuse than a weakling who spends far too much time reading musty old tomes.
 So hit dice of differing sizes appeared.
 (I think decreasing the HD size for magic-users was a bad choice, by the way — they’re still normal persons and if random people on the street have a D6, then M-Us should, also.)

 This is the moment when hit point bloat started.
 Now, a weapon strike of 6 points wasn’t a guaranteed fatal blow for all characters.
 That sword that could certainly skewer any given person, killing them, suddenly couldn’t kill some people.
-That led to variable weapon damage, so that longer swords could still kill all characters — an arms race guaged by damage points.
+That led to variable weapon damage, so that longer swords could still kill all characters — an arms race gauged by damage points.

 Put that together with AD&D’s larger bonuses due to high attributes and now hit points quickly outpace what came before.
 A Chainmail Hero, at 4HD, averaged 14 hp.
 An AD&D 4th level fighter, at 4HD, averaged 22 hp.
 That’s without considering that the Chainmail & OD&D Hero gets no bonus for Constitution and the AD&D fighter can get up to +4 per die.
 Oof!
 That’s how we ended up with laments about hit point bloat.